-A pattern of abusive behavior in an intimate or romantic relationship where one person chooses to control the relationship through the use of force, intimidation or fear.
+Historically called "domestic violence," intimate partner violence (IPV) is a pattern of abusive behavior in an intimate or romantic relationship, where one person chooses to control the relationship through the use of force, intimidation, or fear.

-The abusive behavior can be physical, verbal, emotional or sexual.
+The abusive behavior can be physical, verbal, emotional, sexual, financial, or technological.
 Sometimes it's subtle, and sometimes it's extreme.
 Without help, the abusive behavior usually gets worse.

 In order to protect yourself, you should know the warnings signs of an abusive relationship.

-Domestic violence isn't just an argument every once in a while.
-Domestic violence describes an ongoing pattern of abusive behavior when one person chooses to control the relationship through force, fear, pressure or intimidation.
+IPV isn't just an argument every once in a while.
+IPV describes an ongoing pattern of abusive behavior when one person chooses to control the relationship through force, fear, pressure, or intimidation.

 That romantic relationship can be between two people who are married, divorced, living together, dating, with kids, without kids.
-It can be between teenagers, young people, adults, the elderly, between a man and woman, two women, two men, two people from any race, culture, nationality, religion, and from any neighborhood, economic status or educational level...
-Domestic violence can affect anyone.
+It can be between teenagers, young people, adults, or the elderly; a man and woman, two women, or two men; two people from any race, culture, nationality, religion, neighborhood, economic status, or educational level...
+IPV can affect anyone.

-It is important to understand that people commit domestic violence because they choose to do so, not because they can't stop themselves.
+It is important to understand that people commit IPV because they choose to do so, not because they can't stop themselves.
 Abusing someone is a choice.